gnovelli/entando-core/README.md

 An interesting tool to build Entando page models is available in the following link: [Entando Page Models Builder] (http://stealthefish.com/EntandoPageModelsBuilder/#codeXML), (currently, it's compatible with Entando v4.0.0).

-See the [WIKI] (https://github.com/entando/entando-core/wiki) pages for more information and operational details of the project.
+See the [WIKI](https://github.com/entando/entando-core/wiki) pages for more information and operational details of the project.
 At the moment, the wiki pages are:

-* [Getting Started] (https://github.com/entando/entando-core/wiki/Getting-Started) page describes step-by-step instructions for preparing your system for installation, and for installing a single Entando instance.
+* [Getting Started](https://github.com/entando/entando-core/wiki/Getting-Started) page describes step-by-step instructions for preparing your system for installation, and for installing a single Entando instance.
-* [How It Works] (https://github.com/entando/entando-core/wiki/How-iT-Works) page provides contents and architectural design to understand the Entando platform and its components.
+* [How It Works](https://github.com/entando/entando-core/wiki/How-iT-Works) page provides contents and architectural design to understand the Entando platform and its components.
-* [How To Use] (https://github.com/entando/entando-core/wiki/How-To-Use) page provides contents to start basic implementation.
+* [How To Use](https://github.com/entando/entando-core/wiki/How-To-Use) page provides contents to start basic implementation.
-* [FAQ] (https://github.com/entando/entando-core/wiki/Faq) page provides all the answers to general questions.
+* [FAQ](https://github.com/entando/entando-core/wiki/Faq) page provides all the answers to general questions.

-You can contribute to our Open Source project, please read [GitHub guidelines] (https://guides.github.com/activities/contributing-to-open-source/#contributing).
+You can contribute to our Open Source project, please read [GitHub guidelines](https://guides.github.com/activities/contributing-to-open-source/#contributing).

-You can request bug fixes and new features on the [issues] (https://github.com/entando/entando-core/issues) page.
+You can request bug fixes and new features on the [issues](https://github.com/entando/entando-core/issues) page.

 For latest updated news, please visit the company website: http://www.entando.com.

-For any support request, please use [Twitter] (https://twitter.com/Entando).
+For any support request, please use [Twitter](https://twitter.com/Entando).

 Enjoy!